Beirut Central District: Beirut International Marathon

 "Beirut International Marathon" is an annual event in the Beirut Central District that started on October 19, 2003.
 It is organized by the non-profit NGO "Beirut Marathon Association" whose mission, according to their website, is to "passionately organize running events that inspire unity, positively change lifestyles, promote wellness, and provide an experience of challenge, achievement, joy, and glory; for the benefit of Lebanon, both for now and generations to come".
-Since it launched its first race in 2003, the marathon has grown noticeably receiving local and international recognition; thus earning the Bronze Road Race Label from the International Association of Athletics Federations, the "Power of Sports" award from the AIPSF, and the Laureus World Sports Awards.
+Since it launched its first race, the marathon has earned the Bronze Road Race Label from the International Association of Athletics Federations, and the Laureus World Sports Awards.
 The marathon's trail starts at a different point in the Beirut Central District each year but always terminates at Martyrs' Square.
 The marathon constitutes eight races: the 42 kilometer race, the 42 kilometer race (wheelchair), 42 kilometer relay, the 10 kilometer fun run, the 10,000 meters run, the 10,000 meters run (wheelchair), the 5 kilometer youth run, the one kilometer "run with mom" race.
 In 2009, the Beirut Marathon nearly drew 33,000 runners covering various distances from 10 kilometers to the traditional 42 kilometers.

 "Beirut Chants" Festival

-Beirut Chants is a sacred music festival launched in 2007 by Solidere, and is part of the European Festivals Association.
+Beirut Chants is a music festival launched in 2007, and is part of the European Festivals Association.
 It takes place over a period of five weeks each year-end in the historical churches of the central district.
 It includes recitative, sacred choral music, chamber and philharmonic orchestra performances, and a wide variety vocal and instrumental music shows.
-Some of the notable performers are La Scala Orchestra, Notre Dame University Choir, Lebanese National Symphony Orchestra, Abeer Nehme, Jeff Cohen, Abdel Rahman El Bacha, Vadym Kholodenko, among many others.
-Mounir Douaidy, General Manager of Solidere, described his company's sponsorship of the festival as "supporting and endorsing all arts and culture activities in Beirut Central District aiming to revive Beirut’s role as a key multicultural hub in the Middle East."
-The festival's fifth edition in 2012 attracted large crowds counting more than 20,000 persons from all over Lebanon.
+Some of the notable performers are Notre Dame University Choir, Lebanese National Symphony Orchestra, Abeer Nehme, Jeff Cohen, Abdel Rahman El Bacha, and Vadym Kholodenko.